 Many Las Vegas homeowners assume their homes meet modern energy efficiency standards because they were built to Clark County’s building code minimums.
-Las Vegas building code insulation minimums are based on IECC Climate Zone 3B standards that require as little as R-30 in attics and R-13 in walls.
-However, these minimums represent the absolute floor of acceptable performance, not the standard for comfort or efficiency, and are far below what ENERGY STAR considers cost-effective.
+Las Vegas building code insulation minimums are based on IECC Climate Zone 3B standards that require R-38 in attics.
+However, these minimums represent the absolute floor of acceptable performance, not the standard for comfort or efficiency, and are well below what ENERGY STAR considers cost-effective.

 Not sure if your insulation meets Clark County insulation requirements — or exceeds them?
 A free insulation evaluation can reveal exactly where your home is losing energy.